uchicago-cs/cmsc22000/website/content/labs/lab1.md

 * Edit `README.md` to also include your CNetID
 * Add a new file called `test.txt`.
 This file should contain a single line with the text `Hello, world!`

 Creating a commit is a two-step process.
 First, you have to indicate what files you want to include in your commit.
-Let’s say we want to create a commit that only includes the updated `test.txt` file.
+Let’s say we want to create a commit that only includes the updated `README.md` file.
 We can specify this operation explicitly using the `git add` command from the terminal:

     git add README.md